LNER Class Y11

-LNER Class Y11 was a class of petrol powered 0-4-0 locomotives built by Motor Rail & Tram Car Company Limited under their Simplex brand and introduced in the years 1919–1925, operating after its formation in 1922 on the London and North Eastern Railway (LNER).
+LNER Class Y11 was a class of three petrol powered 0-4-0 locomotives built by Motor Rail & Tram Car Company Limited under their Simplex brand and introduced in the years 1919–1925.
+Two were inherited by the London and North Eastern Railway (LNER) at its formation in January 1923, and a third was purchased later.
 Their British Railways numbers were 15097-15099.
 It was known as LNER Z6 before 1943.